Insight Sports

 Insight Sports Ltd. is a sports media and entertainment company based in Toronto, Ontario, Canada.
 The company is owned in part by Larry Tanenbaum, part owner of Maple Leaf Sports & Entertainment.

 Properties

 Insight Sports operates Aquila Productions, a producer of sports television programming and distributor of sports and entertainment content across multiple platforms, including broadcast television, DVD, on-line, mobile, in-arena and video on-demand.

 Former assets

-It was announced on January 23, 2009, that Maple Leaf Sports & Entertainment will acquire Insight Sports' interest in GolTV.
+It was announced on January 23, 2009, that Maple Leaf Sports & Entertainment would acquire Insight Sports' interest in GolTV.
 The deal was approved by the CRTC on June 2, 2009.